︎

 MIZUHO KAPPA is a choreographer and performing artist with a degree in Entomology, originally from Osaka, Japan.
 She has recently performed with Punchdrunk’s Sleep No More NY, Peridance Contemporary Dance Company, and Yoshiko Chuma & The School of Hard Knocks, among others.

-She is a founder of her own collaborative dance theater company Kappa InKahootz, as well as an assistant artistic director of dance-theater company PROJECT/TAG .
+She is an assistant artistic director of dance-theater company PROJECT/TAG

 Kappa was a resident artist at Experimental Film Virginia 2022, where she performed lead roles in two award-winning films, Devouring Stones Up Close and Sole, both of which premiered at Lincoln Center’s Dance on Camera Festival.